munificent/craftinginterpreters/book/inheritance.md

 class actually *has* a superclass.
 There's no point creating it when there isn't a superclass since there'd be no superclass to store in it anyway.

-With "super" defined in a scope chain, we are able to resolve the super expression itself:
+With "super" defined in a scope chain, we are able to resolve the `super` expression itself.

 ^code resolve-super-expr

 We resolve the `super` token exactly as if it were a variable.
-That stores the number of hops along the environment chain the interpreter needs to walk to find the environment where the superclass is stored.
+The resolution stores the number of hops along the environment chain that the interpreter needs to walk to find the environment where the superclass is stored.

 This code is mirrored in the interpreter.
-When we evaluate a subclass definition, we create a new environment:
+When we evaluate a subclass definition, we create a new environment.

 ^code begin-superclass-environment (6 before, 2 after)